Yadnik1/Human-Count-/README.md

 The Intermediate Representation (IR) of the model can be downloaded by using this link.

 Hardware
-6th to 10th generation Intel® Core™ processor with Iris® Pro graphics or Intel® HD Graphics.
+1)6th to 10th generation Intel® Core™ processor with Iris® Pro graphics or Intel® HD Graphics.
-OR use of Intel® Neural Compute Stick 2 (NCS2)
+2)OR use of Intel® Neural Compute Stick 2 (NCS2)

 Software
-Intel® Distribution of OpenVINO™ toolkit 2019 R3 release Node v6.17.1
+1)Intel® Distribution of OpenVINO™ toolkit 2019 R3 release
+2)Node v6.17.1
-Npm v3.10.10
+3)Npm v3.10.10
-CMake
+4)CMake
-MQTT Mosca server
+5)MQTT Mosca server